 - 1. The clinical agency's authorized designee will review the criminal conviction record and determine "clear/not clear" of the nursing student applicant. - 2.
-If the student is "clear" to attend clinical at the clinical agency, the authorized designee will place on the clinical agency's letterhead whether the student is permitted to complete the clinical experience at that the healthcare agency.
-The signed authorization letter is to be submitted to the SON Dean via email, fax or by the US Postal Service (King University, 1350 King College Road, White Hall Room 116 for Dean, School of Nursing).
-For email or fax information call the School of Nursing at (423) 652-6312.
+If the student is "clear" to attend clinical at the clinical agency, the authorized designee will submit authorization whether the student is permitted to complete the clinical experience at the healthcare agency.
+The signed authorization letter is to be submitted to the SON Dean via company email or via documentation on company letterhead and may be mailed to King University, 1350 King College Road, White Hall Room 116 for Dean, School of Nursing.
+For additional information call the School of Nursing at (423) 652-6312.
 This process is to be followed by the student for each semester and each clinical experience in which the student is scheduled to participate while in the nursing program at King University. - a.
 If the student retains the same clinical site for subsequent semesters, the student is permitted to obtain written permission from the clinical agency upon the initial approval only, unless a new conviction or arrest has occurred since the previous background check was completed. - 3.
 Previous offenses that have been investigated by the KU Security Department will not be referred to the School of Nursing.
 In addition, no additional waiver form will be required to be completed by the student. - 4.
 Subsequent communications from the SON to the student will occur through the King University email account.